 01 / Our Mission

 We hope to serve as a dynamic platform for the portrayal of manifold narratives from the Arizona-Mexico border region and to facilitate the engagement with these narratives by individuals across Arizona and the United States.

 With support from Harvard University and Arizona-based community stakeholders – including non-profit organizations and journalists – Stories from the Border aspires to humanize the Arizona-Mexico border and provide insight into the diverse lives it affects by providing a space for individuals to share their personal experiences with immigration, asylum, and detention through a narrative and journalistic medium.

 We seek to present these narratives to the public in an accessible, compelling, and informative manner.
 Ultimately, we hope to engage those in Arizona and nationwide to develop a fuller and nuanced understanding of the Arizona-Mexico border, promoting increased civic awareness and engagement at this juncture in our history.

 Click here to find our stories and articles on our Medium page:

-Meena Venkataramanan is a journalist and a junior at Harvard University pursuing a joint degree in English literature and South Asian studies.
+Meena Venkataramanan is a journalist and a rising senior at Harvard University pursuing a joint degree in English literature and South Asian studies.
 She is passionate about the intersection of law, politics, and journalism.
 Meena has reported for POLITICO and ABC News in addition to contributing to a FiveThirtyEight feature series.
 She also founded the South Asian Americans in Public Service (SAAPS) initiative at Harvard, through which she brings prominent American public servants of South Asian descent to speak at Harvard and has launched a journal of South Asian American civic thought, of which she is editor-in-chief.